Labstep/labstepR/README.md

 experiment <- createExperiment(user,'My First Experiment','This is a description of my test experiment')

 # Comment on an experiment
-comment <- addComment(user,experiment,'This is me commmenting on my test experiment')
+comment <- addComment(user,experiment,'This is me commenting on my test experiment')

 # Attach a file to an experiment